-- establishing a relaxing bedtime routine, such as taking a warm bath or listening to soothing music
+- Establish a relaxing bedtime routine, such as taking a warm bath or listening to soothing music.

-- creating a dark, quiet, and comfortable sleep environment for your child
+- Create a dark, quiet, and comfortable sleep environment for your child.

-- limiting liquids before bedtime and ensuring your child empties his or her bladder before going to bed
+- Limit liquids before bedtime and ensure your child empties their bladder before going to bed.

 - Avoid caffeine and sugar before bedtime.